Who is Scheherazade?

 One of the greatest storytellers of all time, Scheherazade was a priestess of the soul secure in her craft and art.
 In the liminal space between night and light, she spoke her wisdom through symbols and healed through tales tinctured with dreams; thus revealing the condition of the human psyche, in all its glory and struggles, to better understand the inner-workings of the self.
 As literary heroine in the collection of ancient Middle-Eastern tales called 1001 Nights or Arabian Nights, Scheherazade is our muse and inspiration because she represents the power of the voice of the feminine to heal the imbalances of our world, and the importance of healing on the subtle realm through storytelling, art, and dreams.
 Read more about her

-What kind of programs are offered at the Scheherazade School?
+What kind of programs are offered through the Scheherazade School?

 We serve people with different needs and goals, and our programs fall into two general categories: (1) Experiential movement for the non-trained dancer searching for alternative holistic healing modalities who wants to explore embodiment as a spiritual or healing practice, and (2) Technical training in belly dance, social dance, cultural and folkloric dance from Central Asia, North Africa, the Middle East, and beyond for the professional or casual dancer.
 Contact us to find out which offerings are right for you!